redpesk-industrial/canopen-binding/docs/1-architecture_presentation.md

 ![CANopen service architecture](images/CANopen-service-architecture.jpg)

-To work, this binding requires a master DCF file in which it is described the slaves object dictionary, and a JSON file that describes the behavior of the binding and references the sensors (more information about it can be found in the configuration chapter).
+To work, this binding requires a master DCF file in which is described the slaves objects dictionary, and a JSON file that describes the behavior of the binding and references the sensors (more information about it can be found in the configuration chapter).